Geographic environments, daily activities and stress: a study on the space-time fragmentation of exposure patterns

 Project Aim

-The aim of the FragMent project is to evaluate the extent to which the spatial and temporal fragmentation of exposures to environments in daily life influences physiological and psychological stress, as well as social inequalities in stress.
+The aim of the FragMent project is to evaluate to which extent the spatial and temporal fragmentation of exposures to environments in daily life influences physiological and psychological stress, as well as social inequalities in stress.

 Some evidence shows that exposures to daily environments may either act as a stress contributor or provide some stress restorative qualities.
 While the protective effect of greenness has been clearly established, strong uncertainties remain regarding the effects of urban environments.